naomitague/tbm-design/ET/Conceptual model of ET - complexities.md

 # Navigation the complexities

-Whether any of these are important - how they are estimates/measured - depends on time-space scale, extent/period - we don't have a perfect answer!
-So you get there by
+Whether any of these are important - how they are estimates/measured - depends on time-space scale, extent/period So you get there by
 a) integrated models